matanolabs/matano/DEVELOPMENT.md

 - Use Visual Studio Code for Typescript development (CLI, Infrastructure).
 You can open the root or subdirectories in VS Code.
 - Use IntelliJ IDEA for JVM development.
 Make sure you open the `lib/java/matano` directory in IDEA for the project to be recognized.
 - Use Visual Studio Code for Rust development.
-Make sure you open the `lib/rust` workspace directory in a separate directory as Rust language analysis will not work from the root project directory.
+Make sure you open the `lib/rust` workspace directory in a separate window as Rust language analysis will not work from the root project directory.

 ## Developing managed log sources